astropy/astropy-APEs/APE26.rst

    - Remove.

-The third step (at stage 3a) is illustrated in the following
+The fourth step is illustrated in the following
 pseudocode:

 .. code-block:: python